HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/functionalUsers.md

 !!! tip

     **Don't leave default passwords in your system**.
-    When done with creating new salted passwords, delete `tempmanagement.json` and restart Domino REST API.
-Someone **will** try to use it.
+    When done with creating new salted passwords, securely back-up `tempmanagement.json` to prevent unauthorized access, and then restart Domino REST API.